Pppp1116/content-license-policy/README.md

 - Evaluating whether any tweak, configuration, or method is appropriate for your situation;
 - Ensuring compliance with applicable laws and third-party terms; and
 - Seeking independent professional advice where necessary.

-If you need legal, financial, or other professional certainty for a specific use case, consult a qualified professional in your jurisdiction.